-SYLLABUS CODE: MGT 322 SYLLABUS TITLE: CONTEMPORARY MANAGEMENT: THEMES AND ISSUES I NUMBER OF CREDITS: 3 issues and themes and exploring the general nature of these and their implications on business performance.
+SYLLABUS TITLE: CONTEMPORARY MANAGEMENT: THEMES AND ISSUES I

+This module is designed to provide students with knowledge on contemporary issues and themes associated with management practices and the approaches necessary to achieve effective management.
+This is the first of two modules and the focus is on identifying contemporary management issues and themes and exploring the general nature of these and their implications on business performance.
 The subsequent module will address similar themes and issues although the focus will be to develop understanding in more depth, consider the practical dimensions of the issues and reflect on the nature of management in today's global marketplace.